ConnorBaker/2025-planet-nix/main.typ

 == Summary

 - If you need faster evaluation, set `GC_DONT_GC`
-  - `nix-eval-jobs` does this #footnote(link("https://github.com/nix-community/nix-eval-jobs/blob/4b392b284877d203ae262e16af269f702df036bc/src/nix-eval-jobs.cc#L421-L422"))
+  - `nix-eval-jobs` (and Hydra) do this #footnote(link("https://github.com/nix-community/nix-eval-jobs/blob/4b392b284877d203ae262e16af269f702df036bc/src/nix-eval-jobs.cc#L421-L422"))
-- `GC_DONT_GC` is faster than no BDWGC
+- No GC is slower than using BDWGC
+  - Individual allocations vs. batched allocations
-  - BDWGC has
+- No GC uses less memory than BDWGC

-== What's with all the garbage?

-- TODO: benchmarks without GC running and without Boehm entirely
-- Transition to looking at the actual implementations
+  - No bookkeeping overhead
+- Evaluation should be separate from builds
+  - Cache derivations
+  - Build separately to avoid resource contention

 = Evaluator structures #emoji.helix